audaxis/ikpdb/docs/index.rst

 * have some idea about improvements or optimizations
 * have some needs to build a new debugging client !

-Licence
+License
 -------

-IKPdb is FreeBSD licenced.
+IKPdb is FreeBSD licensed.
-All detail in the :doc:`licence`
+All detail in the :doc:`license`

 Indices and tables